kevin-m-knight-gs/legend-sdlc/docs/re-architecture.md

 *Reserved seam S2 (config-options plan):* land `getConfigurationProperties()` (default empty) on the L2 version-factory abstraction and on `ProjectStructureExtension` so versions and extensions can declare typed options later without an SPI break.
+*Reserved seam R1, part 1 (layout-reconciliation plan):* extract the write-side so the updater reaches structure/extension write logic through a **single dispatch point**, and keep `collectUpdateProjectConfigurationOperations` framed as the legacy contract — do not design new public SPI surface around it.

 **Phase 3 — SDLC core (L3).**
 Create `legend-sdlc-core`.
 Factor the duplicated entity access/modification logic out